Activities of Karachi Port Trust and Port Qasim

-Around, 05 ships namely Xin Ning Bo, X-Press Salween, Ningbo Express, Ince Anadolu & Xt Prosperity berthed at Karachi Port Trust.
+Around, 05 ships namely, Ami, Jolly Clivia, Sm Tianjin, Vancover & Esl Nhava Sheva berthed at Karachi Port Trust.

-Approximately, 05 ships namely, Mt Mardan, Seapower II, Oscar 1, Yangze 8 & Blue Phoenix sailed off from Karachi Port Trust.
+Approximately, 06 ships namely, One Matrix, Jolly Clivia, Ningbo Express, Xin Ning Bo, Eastern Camellia & Dolce Vita sailed off from Karachi Port Trust.

 PORT QASIM

-A total of nine ships were engaged at PQA berths during the last 24 hours, out of them three ships, MSC Shy, Melody and Umm Bab left the Port on Wednesday.
+A total of eleven ships were engaged at PQA berths during the last 24 hours, out of them three ships, Maersk Cabo Verde, Kano and Uog Sparta left the Port on today morning while three more ships, Gaschem Leda, Maersk Kinloss and Beteleurare expected to sail on Thursday.

-There are 10 ships at Outer Anchorage of Port Qasim, out of them three ships, Maersk Cabo Verde, Maersk Kinloss, Trans Spring and Gaschem Leda carrying Containers, Steel coil and Chemicals are expected to take berths at QICT, MW-1 and EVTL on Wednesday, 20th March, while two more ships, APL Southampton and Patreas with Containers and LPG are due to arrive at Port Qasim on Thursday, 21st March, 2024.
+There are 10 ships at Outer Anchorage of Port Qasim, out of them two ships, Bolan and Patreas & another ship, APL Southampton carrying Gas oil, LPG and Container are expected to take berths at FOTCO, EVTL and QICT on today, 21st March, while another containers ship, Al-Safat is due to arrive at Port Qasim on Friday, 22nd March, 2024.

 Copyright Business Recorder, 2024